mtumilowicz/helm-workshop/README.md

         metadata:
           annotations:
             checksum/config: {{ include (print $.Template.BasePath "/configmap.yaml") . | sha256sum }}
-* when Helm installs/upgrades charts, the Kubernetes objects from the charts and all its dependencies are aggregated into a single set; then sorted by type followed by name; and then created/updated in that order.
+* when Helm installs/upgrades charts
+    1. Kubernetes objects from the charts and all its dependencies are aggregated into a single set
+    1. then sorted by type followed by name
+    1. then created/updated in that order

 ## commands
 * commands
   * helm create helmworkshopchart